CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Related Work

 \bheading{Summary.} We summarize the attacks against SEV, their exploited vulnerabilities, the attack consequences, and the stealthiness of the attacks in \tabref{table:attacks}.
-SEV-SNP can defeat all known attacks against these design flaws, including unencrypted VMCB, unauthenticated encryption, unprotected nPT, and unprotected I/O. However, as SEV-SNP is not designed to mitigate ASID abuses and the \atkname attacks, although it prevents \atknameOne as it disallows nPT remapping, its effectiveness against \atkname in general deserves further exploration. \looseness=-1
+SEV-SNP can defeat all known attacks against these design flaws, including unencrypted VMCB, unauthenticated encryption, unprotected nPT, and unprotected I/O. However, as SEV-SNP is not designed to mitigate ASID abuses and the \atkname attacks, while it prevents \atknameOne as it disallows nPT remapping, we plan to further investigate other forms of \atkname against SEV-SNP in the future work. \looseness=-1